-- (4) The investment objective of the portfolio of this common and collective investment trust is to achieve long-term, total return in excess of the MSCI World Index Benchmark by investing in equity securities of companies worldwide, emphasizing those with above-average potential for capital appreciation.
-(5) Investment of a bala but the Company's part is a bala bu - (5) Insurance contracts held by the Company's non-U.S. plans are issued by well-known, highly rated insurance companies.
+- (4) The investment objective of the portfolio of this common and collective investment trust is to achieve long-term, total return in excess of the MSCI World Index Benchmark by investing in equity securities of companies worldwide, emphasizing those with above-average potential for capital appreciation. - Insurance contracts held by the Company's non-U.S. plans are issued by well-known, highly rated insurance companies.